 Our staff is highly motivated to aid in the process of developing successful physics residents by providing plenty of opportunities for one-on-one faculty to resident interaction.

 With a unique focus on radiation safety and regulatory compliance, Versant Physics offers its residents experience and training as a MRSO, in addition to attending a MRSO training course.
 Upon successful completion of this program, the resident will receive a certificate of completion from Versant Physics, as well as MRSO training certification.
 The program is intended to qualify the resident to apply for examination by the American Board of Radiology for certification as a therapeutic radiological physicist.

 Work in operating clinical environments with industry experts.

-Get Medical Radiation Safety Officer (MRSO) certified.
+Get a Medical Radiation Safety Officer (MRSO) training certificate.

 Participate in research projects, practical training and clinical education.

 What Will You Learn?

 During the 2-year program, the resident will take the following rotations: